Euro zone yields rise after recent bond rally, periphery in focus

 By Stefano Rebaudo

-Nov 6 (Reuters) - Euro zone borrowing costs rose on Monday as investors took a breather after pricing in last week up to 100 basis points of European Central Bank rate cuts by December 2024, sending the benchmark Bund yield to a seven-week low.
+Nov 6 (Reuters) - Euro zone borrowing costs rose on Monday as investors took a breather after bonds rallied sharply last week, sending the benchmark Bund yield to a seven-week low.

 U.S. Treasuries have been in the driver’s seat, with a combination of weak momentum in economic data and a more benign than expected refunding announcement pushing yields sharply lower over the week, analysts said.

-Government bond prices on both sides of the Atlantic are likely to stabilize in a calendar-light week as investors will wait for further evidence before increasing exposure to fixed income, they said.
+Government bond prices on both sides of the Atlantic are likely to stabilise in a calendar-light week as investors will wait for further evidence before increasing exposure to fixed income, they said.

+The benchmark 10-year Bund yield DE10YT=RR rose 9 bps to 2.728% on Monday after recording its biggest weekly fall in five months.
+Last week it hit 2.629%, its lowest since Sept.
+15.

+Italy's 10-year yield IT10YT=RR rose 12 bps to 4.569%.
+The gap between Italian and German 10-year yields DE10IT10=RR - a gauge of risk premium investors ask to hold bonds of the euro area's most indebted countries - at 183 bps.
+It hit a two-week low at 173.70 last Friday.

 Money markets recently increased their bets on ECB rate cuts.
 On Nov.
 2 they were pricing in up to 100 basis points of cuts to the deposit facility rate by December 2024, before winding back to around 95 bps.